Sequential anomaly detection in the presence of noise and limited feedback: Filtering: sequential probability assignment in the presence of noise

 \begin{example} {\em In Example~\ref{ex:bernoulli}, $x \in \{0,1\}^d$ and $\phi(x) = x$, $r \in \{0,1\}^d$, where each component $r(i)$ is a $\text{Bernoulli}(p)$ random variable independent of everything else $(p < 1/2)$, and

 In other words, every component of $z$ is independently related to the corresponding component of $x$ via a {\em binary symmetric channel} (BSC) with crossover probability $p$ \cite{CovTho06}.
-Then an unbiased estimator for $\phi(x) \equiv x$ would be given by $h(z) = (h_1(z),\ldots,h_d(z))^T$, where } \end{example}
+Then an unbiased estimator for $\phi(x) \equiv x$ is given by $h(z) = (h_1(z),\ldots,h_d(z))^T$, where } \end{example}

 \begin{example} {\em Consider the Ising model from Example~\ref{ex:ising} and suppose that each $x_\alpha$, $\alpha \in V$, is independently corrupted by a BSC with crossover probability $p$.
 Then an unbiased estimator for $\phi(x)$ is given by